eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 The only question that remains is if the voters will understand how these head-to-head matchups translate to a winner.
 Will they be confused and expect the one who wins any matchup by the most is crowned the winner?
 Or will they understand the Condorcet principle at play?

+### So Much Better Than RCV

+I wish it didn't *need* to be said, but it does.
+Compared to this, RCV is legitimately awful.
+The practical drawbacks of RCV are not as blatant with only three candidates (you only effectively need to keep track of nine tallies with three candidates), but we have seen RCV fail utterly in elections with three viable candidates, such as [Alaska and Burlington](../ditch-rcv/){:target="_blank"}.

+If they had used this system instead, a number of major issues would have been prevented.
+For those who aren't anti-RCV-pilled yet, Condorcet is what Fairvote *tells you RCV is, but actually isn't*.

+In this system, you get to vote for your favorite, but you also get to

 ### Cognitive Simplicity

 The choice of three is a very good move, I think.
 A two-candidate runoff is very nice because the race is very cognitively simple.
 You just pick who you like better, and it means you get more time to decide who you think is genuinely better.
 It's fully strategyproof (in the runoff step) <d-cite key="may1952simpleMajority"></d-cite>, and your vote absolutely counts.